AaronLyons1/love_sam/README.md

 * Your code must be placed in the `run.py` file
 * Your dependencies must be placed in the `requirements.txt` file
-* Do not edit any of the other files or your code may not deploy properly
+* Do not edit any of the other files or your code ma y not deploy properly

 ## Creating the Heroku app